QwenLM/qwen-code-action/examples/workflows/pr-review/README.md

 ## Overview

-The PR Review workflow uses Google's Gemini AI to provide comprehensive code reviews for pull requests.
+The PR Review workflow uses Google's Qwen AI to provide comprehensive code reviews for pull requests.
 It analyzes code quality, security, performance, and maintainability while providing constructive feedback in a structured format.

 ## Features